Virginia governor race: Who are Ed Gillespie and Ralph Northam?

 Republican Ed Gillespie and Democrat Ralph Northam are duking it out in next month’s gubernatorial race in the Old Dominion commonwealth.
 Just one of two states electing governors this year, Virginia is a swing state contest viewed as a possible referendum on Trump's first year in office.

-Northam leads Gillespie by more than 6 percentage points in Real Clear Politics’ latest polling average.
+Northam leads Gillespie by 7 percentage points in Fox News' latest polling average.
 Trump lost to opponent Hillary Clinton by about 5 points in Virginia during the 2016 presidential election.

 Here’s a look at the candidates.